Apptainer tutorial

 deffile.
 See Definition files documentation for more details and examples.

-And now, build this image and send it over to DAIC:
+Build this image locally and transfer it to DAIC:

 INFO: Starting build...